fergusleen/m4ewenterm/readme.md

 From here type in a domain:port or ip:port.

-All keypresses will go to the remote host, but for SHIFT-TAB (Pause) and SHIFT-ESC (Disconnect)
+All keypresses will go to the remote host, but for SHIFT-TAB (Pause) and SHIFT-ESC (Disconnect).

-For places to telnet to visit: https://www.telnetbbsguide.com/ and https://www.mudconnect.com/cgi-bin/search.cgi?mode=mobile_biglist

-This is naturally a very restricted telnet client, but that is part of its appeal!
+This is naturally a very restricted telnet client, but that is part of its appeal.

 Few places to start with.